fengshi96/ExactDiagPy/README.md

 # ExactDiag by PRIMME: Python Realization

 The program is designed to exactly diagonalize several common quantum many-body models.
-It uses iterative methods developed in the project PRIMME (Python wrapper of Fortran).
+It uses iterative methods developed in the project PRIMME (Python wrapper of Fortran: PyPrimme).